Black Walnut Tree Toxicity - What Plants Are Immune?

 Walnut trees are fruitful and beautiful.
 I love to sit in the shade of one of my walnut trees and look out over the sloping garden.
 In our new video Tricia shows you how to care for and prune walnut trees.

 Walnut trees definitely like their own space, and can be bad neighbors to certain plants.
 Find out the best companion plants for walnuts.

 Black walnut tree toxicity

 Black walnut trees load their roots, buds, and nut hulls with the juglone toxin (leaves and stems have smaller amounts of juglone).
 The toxin seeps into the soil and susceptible companion plants will turn yellow, wilt, and sometimes die.
-The University of Missouri Extension notes that a characteristic symptom is the browning of inner stem tissue.

 But wait, you say, I don’t have a black walnut tree.
 Actually, most walnut trees are grown on black walnut rootstock these days, therefore the root system is likely to be rich in juglone.
 The soil under the canopy of the tree will have the highest concentration of juglone due to the combined effects of the roots, along with fallen leaves, hulls, and shells that are lying on the ground.
 Picking up this litter is good “orchard sanitation” for many Integrated Pest Management reasons, including decreasing the amount of juglone.

 Purdue University has informal lists of plants that tolerate juglone and those that are sensitive to it.
 Choose from the following list for best results in planting near black walnut trees or walnut trees grown on black walnut rootstock.
 Follow these guidelines for planting within the dripline of the tree and, according to the University of Wisconsin, up to 50’-80’ from the trunk.
 Naturally you need to consider the sun and shade requirements of the plants, as well.